SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_changelog_do_not_edit_manually.md

-Changelog _last update on 2023-12-05_
+Changelog _last update on 2023-12-18_

 ## Changelog

+### Linux Binary Masquerading
+  - 12/12/2023 - minor - extend regex to macth more cases

+### BITSAdmin Download
+  - 06/12/2023 - minor - Adding key words to increase detection.

 ### Microsoft 365 Sign-in With No User Agent
   - 04/12/2023 - major - Added `Login:login` request type with a filter for codes indicating failure

 ### HTA Infection Chains
   - 30/11/2023 - minor - Update pattern with new lolbin

-### Netsh Program Allowed With Suspicious Location
+### NjRat Registry Changes
   - 29/11/2023 - minor - Update regex pattern to insensitive case

 ### WMImplant Hack Tool
   - 29/11/2023 - minor - Added a selection to filter some false positives.

-### NjRat Registry Changes
-  - 29/11/2023 - minor - Update regex pattern to insensitive case

 ### PowerShell Download From URL
   - 29/11/2023 - minor - Added a filter to the rule as some false positives were observed.

+### Netsh Program Allowed With Suspicious Location
+  - 29/11/2023 - minor - Update regex pattern to insensitive case

 ### RDP Login From Localhost
   - 24/11/2023 - minor - Effort level changed to advanced.